-The Search Engine Optimization reports in Analytics use four metrics specific to Google Web Search data:
+The Search Console reports in Analytics use four metrics specific to Google Web Search data:

 - Average Position: The average ranking of your website URLs for the query or queries.
 For example, if your site's URL appeared at position 3 for one query and position 7 for another query, the average position would be 5 ((3+7)/2).